highbyte/dotnet-6502/docs/systems/c64/overview.md

 Core library: [`Highbyte.DotNet6502.Systems.Commodore64`](../../libraries/system-specific/c64.md).

+CPU: the MOS **6510** model (`mos6510`), as in the real machine — an NMOS 6502 core plus the 6510's on-chip I/O port at `$00`/`$01`, which drives the C64's memory banking.
+The undocumented-opcode compatibility profile is configurable.

 ## Current capabilities

 - Run Commodore Basic 2.0 from ROM (user-supplied Kernal, Basic, and Chargen ROM files).